silviocustodio/starting-with-react/README.md

 # starting-with-react
 React.JS - Basic Project using react

-Starting with React, project that teaches basic concepts of components, composition include data in the form.
+Starting with React, project that teaches basic concepts of components, composition, include data in the form.

 * First component
 * Props